Davon Russell – President

 Julia Roberts – Vice President, Development and External Affairs

-Julia joined WHEDco in 2010.
-She leads WHEDco’s efforts to connect communications and development opportunities to support organizational growth and sustainability, and to raise WHEDco’s profile locally and nationally.
+Julia joined WHEDco in 2010 and leads WHEDco’s efforts to connect communications and development opportunities to support organizational growth and sustainability, and to raise WHEDco’s profile locally and nationally.
 Previously, Julia directed WHEDco’s foundation, corporate, and government fundraising efforts.
-Prior to WHEDco, Julia was the Grant Writer for the Tenderloin Neighborhood Development Corporation in San Francisco, as well as a development consultant for several domestic and international nonprofit start-ups.
+Prior to WHEDco, Julia was the Grant Writer for the Tenderloin Neighborhood Development Corporation in San Francisco, as well as a development consultant for several domestic and international non-profit start-ups.
 In 2008, she won the National Association of Development Organizations Innovation Award for her work developing small business employee health and disaster preparedness programs for the Sonoma County Economic Development Board.
 She began her development career launching corporate workplace giving campaigns through Minnesota Shares (formerly Community Solutions Fund).
 Julia has a BA from Macalester College.

 Katie Aylwin – Senior Director of Education and Youth Development

-Meredith Leverich – Director of Strategic Initiatives
+Meredith Leverich – Chief of Staff to the President

 Elena Martinez – Co-Artistic Director of the Bronx Music Heritage Center